johnfouf/monetdb_federated_poc/README.md

 4) Python libraries for algorithms are in `algorithms` folder.
 Set this to path and update udfs.sql file that appends the path hard-coded.
 5) Run udfs.sql file in mclient in all the monetdb databases.
 6) Install dependencies: `pip3 install tornado`, `pip3 install numpy`
+7) Include in servers.py file all the global/local nodes.
+The first node is the global.

 <b>Usage:</b>
-Run server (the first argument is the global node): <br>
+Run server: <br>

-`python3 mserver.py monetdb://hostname:port/dbname monetdb://hostname:port/dbname monetdb://hostname:port/dbname`
+`python3 mserver.py`

 <b>URL Request Post:</b> <br>